ECTS

 Faculty of Science

-- atmospheric structure, radiation balance, greenhouse effect, wind circulation, depressions/anticyclones, tropical cyclones, tornadoes
+- structure of the atmosphere, radiation balance, greenhouse effect, wind circulation, low-pressure systems/high-pressure systems, tropical cyclones, tornadoes

-- general ocean circulation (Munk, main currents, Conveyor Belt)
+- general ocean circulation (Munk, major currents, Conveyor Belt)

 - current climate change